 - Fall & Winter semester awards will be $2,200 each

 - Summer semester awards will be $1,100 each

 - Award winners are expected to participate in intercultural sharing and/or service activities

 - There is no application process for the scholarship.
 Recipients will be notified of the award during the program enrollment process.

-1. Fill out the Application for Exchange Beyond Match
+1. Fill out the Application for The Superior Experience

 4. Passport - Provide us with a copy of your passport.
 This will be used to enter your name on your DS 2019 as it appears in your passport.

-5. English Proficiency - TOEFL score of 61 iBT, 173 computer based or IELTS score of a 6 OR you will take a COMPASS placement test at NMU and be placed in the appropriate English composition course EN 109 (5 credits) or EN 090 (4 credits).
+5. English Proficiency - TOEFL score of 61 iBT, 173 computer based or IELTS score of a 6 OR you will take a AccuPlacer test at NMU and be placed in the appropriate English composition course EN 109 (5 credits) or EN 090 (4 credits).
 If you do not provide an English Proficiency score, then we will set up a SKYPE interview time to evaluate your English.
 This is a new immigration requirement that all exchange visitors English must be evaluated.

-Note: Exchange Beyond Match scholarship is deducted from tuition amount above.
+Note: The Superior Experience scholarship is deducted from tuition amount above.

 Additional Information regarding housing, health insurance, orientation and the academic calendar.